 A: Yes, family and friends are always welcome.
 For the First-Year Student Orientation, there is a concurrent parent orientation.

 A: No, there is no charge for you to attend orientation.
-However, it is important that you have paid your $350 admissions/housing deposit ($200 for local area students who will be living at home) before orientation.
+However, it is important that you have paid your $200 deposit before orientation.

 A: This is totally up to you.
 We provide lunch for you, so you shouldn't need money for meals.
-However, if you want to purchase CSS apparel at the Bookstore, soda, candy, etc., then you should bring money with you.
+However, if you want to purchase CSS apparel at the Saints Shop, soda, candy, etc., then you should bring money with you.

 A: Yes.
 Please inform us of the accommodations you may need before your scheduled session.